simonwhatley/govuk-service-assessments/src/content/version-1/guides/alpha-phase.md

 ---
 title: Alpha phase
-subtitle: Build a prototype, test it with users and learn from it.
+subtitle: Build a prototype, test it with users and learn from it
 description: |
   When designing a service it’s impossible to predict everything upfront.
 Each project features many challenges, and in your alpha you will start exploring solutions for these.
 layout: page